ailanBR/lob-asset-management/README.md

 2. Turn solution on API or CronJob
 3. Get market price
 4. Register profit by asset (Dividend, JCP...)
+5. Create percentage by Category/Asset
+6. Regiter new historical price in asset

 ## DRs